July 17, 1674 – Great church composer Isaac Watts was born in Southampton, England.

 July 17, 1814 - Alabama author Alexander Beaufort Meek was born in Columbia, S.C.

 July 17, 1821 - Spain ceded Florida to the United States.

 July 17, 1829 – David Leigh became postmaster at Burnt Corn, Ala.

 July 17, 1835 – Pinckney Downie Bowles was born in Edgefield County, S.C.
 He first entered Confederate service as a first lieutenant on Jan.
 11, 1861 at Sparta and continued until May 1, 1862.
 He was elected captain on April 1, 1861 and re-enlisted as a captain on May 1, 1862 at Work Town, Va. with Co.
 E of the 4th Alabama Infantry and continued until the close of the war.
 He was promoted to major of Aug.
 22, 1862 and was promoted to Lt.
 Col. on Sept.
 30, 1862.
 He was promoted to colonel on Oct.
 3, 1862 and was promoted to brigadier general on April 2, 1865.
 He passed away on July 25, 1910 in Tampa, Fla. and is buried in the Old Evergreen Cemetery in Evergreen, Ala.

 July 17, 1859 – Editor Ernest Percival Rhys was born in London.

-July 17, 1861 – During the Civil War, skirmishes were fought at Fulton and Parkersville, Missouri; at Scarey Creek, or Scarrytown, West Virginia; and at Fairfax Courthouse and Bunker Hill, Virginia.
+July 17, 1861 – During the Civil War, skirmishes were fought at Fulton and Parkersville in Missouri; at Scarey Creek, or Scarrytown, in West Virginia; and at Fairfax Courthouse and Bunker Hill in Virginia.

-July 17, 1861 – During the Civil War, the Confederate army retired to the line of Bull Run, near Manassas, Virginia.
+July 17, 1861 – During the Civil War, the Confederate army retired to the line of Bull Run, near Manassas, Va.